A Natural Approach

 E

-A balanced space element allows you to feel nourished & connected by & with the world & those around you while freely communicating & expressing yourself.
-Anatomically, it is located in your neck.
-We contract the throat by engaging jalandhara bandha, or “chin lock”, which may reduce stress & anxiety.
-A deficit in the throat chakra occurs when we feel isolated, misunderstood, or are have difficulties expressing ourselves.
-An overly active throat chakra occurs when we have difficulty listening to others or interrupt when someone else is talking.
-Within the space element, we overcome our perceived duality & associated fears through arm balance postures.
-By integrating arm & hand focused ties such as the prayer tie or server’s hand, we are able to further emphasize this connection.
+A balanced space element may be experienced as feeling nourished and connected.
+It may allow us to better balance internal and external energies as a whole.
+Anatomically, it is located in the neck.
+Our practice here is to engage jalandhara bandha, or “throat lock”, which offers a host of physical and mental benefits.
+A deficit in the throat-related energy may occur when we feel isolated, misunderstood, or are have difficulties expressing ourselves.
+Overly active throat-related energy may be experienced when we have difficulty listening to others, or often interrupt when someone else is talking.
+Within the space element, we practice arm balance postures.
+By integrating arm & hand focused ties such as the prayer tie or server’s hand, we can further emphasize this connection.
 Here, we bring it all together & practice our rope suspension as it relates to the practice of Samadhi.